5302.0 - Balance of Payments and International Investment Position, Australia, Mar 2018 Quality Declaration

 |Page tools: Print Page Print All RSS Search this Product|

-Lower export commodity prices contributed to the widening of the current account deficit in the June quarter 2017, according to latest figures from the Australian Bureau of Statistics (ABS).
+Australia's current account deficit in seasonally adjusted tems decreased by more than $4 billion in the March quarter 2018 driven mainly by increased goods exports, according to latest figures from the Australian Bureau of Statistics (ABS).

-In volume terms, exports grew faster than imports this quarter and as a result international trade is expected to contribute 0.3 percentage points to growth in the June quarter 2017 Gross Domestic Product.
-In seasonally adjusted chain volume terms, the balance on goods and services deficit decreased $1,363 million to a deficit of $196 million.
+In volume terms, exports rose stronger than imports this quarter, and as a result international trade is expected to contribute 0.3 percentage points to growth in the March quarter 2018 Gross Domestic Product.
+In seasonally adjusted chain volume terms, the balance on goods and services deficit decreased $1,514 million, narrowing the deficit to $12,761 million.

 Further details can be found in Balance of Payments and International Investment Position, Australia (cat. no. 5302.0) available for download from http://www.abs.gov.au.